Banana value chains in Europe and the consequences of unfair trading practices

 Although, with the exception of the UK, consumer prices have remained relatively stable across the EU since 2001, the import price of bananas has dropped by 20% over the same period.
 This has negatively affected all major countries supplying bananas to the EU, where the cost of living has increased 107% on average since 2001.

-As a result, farmers in exporting countries are being squeezed between price pressures from buyers and rising production/living costs.
+As a result, farmers in exporting countries are being squeezed by price pressures from buyers and rising production/living costs.
 According to national consumer price indices, the cost of basic resources such as food, health, housing and education has increased since 2001 by 92% in Colombia, 129% in Ecuador, 218% in Costa Rica and 278% in Dominican Republic.
 In terms of production costs, inputs like fertilizer and pesticides now cost on average 195% more than they did in 2001, whilst shipping costs have increased by 233%.

 The decreasing share of the value received by banana suppliers is having significant social and economic impacts on producing countries.
 Farmers are receiving lower wages and are often forced to work longer hours to make a living.
 This carries serious implications for health and human rights, as production intensification and resource cuts limit workers’ protection against toxic agrochemicals.
 On an environmental level, the intensification of large scale banana export production is causing the pollution of land and water courses, and harming biodiversity in local communities.

 This downward pressure on prices, combined with increasing living and production costs, is further aggravated by UTPs, defined by the EC as practices which deviate from ‘good commercial conduct’ which are ‘unilaterally imposed by one trading partner on another’.
 UTPs in the banana sector result from the imbalance of negotiating power between retailers and their suppliers, mainly taking the form of one sided “leonine” clauses in contracts with producers and/or exporters.
 These can be aggravated during commercial low season (European summer) when the availability of local fruits reduces demand for bananas, leading to last minute cancelations of orders and greater quality claims.
 Research conducted by the EU also found that victims of UTPs are unlikely to pursue legal action because of the 'climate of fear'.
 For example, the research found that 87% of suppliers take no actoin beyond a discussion with their customers, 65% take no action due to fear of retaliation, and 50% doubt the effectiveness of public remedies.

 The consequences of UTPs are particularly severe for small banana growers, who cannot afford to remain in business because of very low productivity.
-Unlike large scale banana growers, they lack the resources to invest in their farms, causing land decapitalisation and increased migration, due to lack of alternative job opportunities.
-Working conditions have also changed, with workers, for example, being hired on short term contracts or replaced by migrant workers, who tend to be because cheaper and potentially more compliant.
+Unlike large scale banana growers, they lack the resources to invest in their farms, causing land decapitalisation and increased migration, due to a lack of alternative job opportunities.
+Working conditions have also changed, with workers, for example, being hired on short term contracts or replaced by migrant workers, who tend to be cheaper and potentially more compliant.